LinkedIn Text Formatter: Bold, Italic & Unicode Guide

 How many characters before LinkedIn shows "See more"?

 LinkedIn truncates posts after approximately 210 characters (about 2-3 lines).
 Your hook must appear before this cutoff.
-Use our LinkedIn Text Formatter to craft attention-grabbing openings that drive clicks.
+Note that Unicode-formatted characters may count as more characters than regular text, so the cutoff may trigger sooner with formatted content.

 Ready to create more engaging LinkedIn content?
 Try our free LinkedIn Text Formatter and start standing out in the feed today.